Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 383, Lot 240

-Why these top pieces at Schulman?
+Why these premium lots at Schulman?

-Who is the higher segment for?
+Who is the upper segment for?

-The higher segment particularly appeals to:
+The upper segment appeals primarily to:

-- heirs with historically significant collections
+- Heirs with historically significant collections who require expert guidance in selling or appraising